cta-observatory/iact-estimator/docs/source/userguide.rst

 Plots
 -----

-Tha package comes with a small plotting library that allows to plot information about the observability of the source and its spectral properties as seen by the telescopes.
+The package comes with a plotting library that allows to plot information about the observability of the source and its spectral properties as seen by the telescopes.